white-poto/simple-fork-php/README.md

 SimpleFork
 ===================
 [中文README.MD](https://github.com/huyanping/simple-fork-php/blob/master/README.ZH.MD)
-simple fork framework based on PCNTL, the interfaces are like Thread and Runnable in Java.
+Simple Fork Framework based on PCNTL, the interfaces are like Thread and Runnable in Java.

 Why SimpleFork
 ------------------------